w3f/General-Grants-Program/grants/speculative/Jadewallet.md

 - MPC core:

-  - Use Rust and Python to make a demo work on a single pc.
+  - Use Rust and Python to make a demo that works on a single pc.
+  - Test and fix issue.

 - Wallet app:
   - App architecture and framework. (weeks 0-2)